 - Importance of good title and meta tags

 - Incorporating optimized, accessible images into your web page

 - Creating links including: Absolute, relative, e-mail and anchor hyperlinks

 - Creating functional iframes

 - Coding a form for surveys including radio buttons, checkboxes and comment fields

-Skills Needed: Ability to use Web browsers, navigate Web pages, download files, create folders, and save files (file management/organization) either on Mac or Windows environment.
-The course recommends using Notepad++ on Windows or TextWrangler on the Mac, both of which are free.
+- Using Web browsers, navigating Web pages, downloading files, creating folders, and saving files (file management/organization) either on a Mac or Windows environment.
+The course recommends using Notepad++ on Windows or BBEdit on the Mac, which are free tools

 Sections Open for Enrollment: